CycloneDX/cdxgen/README.md

 cdxgen -o bom.xml
 ```

+## Integration with GitHub action

+Use the GitHub [action](https://github.com/AppThreat/cdxgen-action) to automatically generate and upload bom to the server.
+Refer to `nodejs.yml` in this repo for a working example.

 ## License

 Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
 See the [LICENSE] file for the full license.